nirajandata/nirey-server-discord-bot/README.md

 # nirey-server-discord-bot
-a discord bot for my personal discord server
+a discord bot for my personal discord server <br>
+`i will start building it after some days`